fishcus/KAP-manual/en/model/computed_column/overview.en.md

 ## Computed Column

-*Computed Column* allows you to pre-define actions like data extraction / transformation / redefinition in modes, it enhances the data semantic abstraction.
+**Computed Column** allows you to pre-define actions like data transformation and calculation in models, it enhances the data semantic abstraction according to various business scenarios.
 By replacing runtime calculation with offline cube construction, the pre-calculation capability of Kyligence Enterprise is fully utilized.
 As a result, query performance could be improved significantly.
 It's allowed to use Hive UDF in computed columns, so that existing business codes can be reused.

-> Caution:
+> **Caution:**
->   - Computed column is **ONLY** suppoted when the data source is Hive.
+>   - Computed column is **ONLY** supported when the data source is Hive.
 >   - Please **DO NOT** define an expression with only constants for a computed column.

 ### Basic Concepts and Guidelines
-- Naming convention:
+- **Naming convention:**
   - Only letters, digits and underscores are supported.
 Pure digits or starting with underscores are NOT allowed.
-  - Under one project, the name of a computed column cannot duplicate with any other columns in current model.
+  - Under one project, the name of a computed column cannot duplicate with any other columns in the current model.
-- Expression: calculating logic.
-Expression of computed column can contain columns across a fact table and a lookup table.
+- **Expression:** calculating logic.
+Expression of the computed column can contain columns across a fact table and a lookup table.
-- Re-use and reference:
+- **Re-use and reference:**
-  - In a project, a computed column can be re-used accross different models.
+  - In a project, a computed column can be reused across different models.
 So its name and expression should be unique.
-  - In a new data model, you can re-use computed columns which is already defined in another model on the same table.
+  - In a new data model, you can re-use computed columns which are already defined in another model on the same table.
   - You can define a new computed column based on an existing computed column.
-- Others:
+- **Others:**
-  - It's highly recommended to define computed column only on fact table, although you can define computed column on lookup tables which are not stored as snapshot.
+  - It's highly recommended to define computed column only on the fact table, although you can define computed column on lookup tables which are not stored as snapshots.
   - You can define different computed columns in different models with following the guideline above.
-  - Access control：If a user has restricted access to the column used in the expression of a computed column, then this user will not be able to query the computed column either.
+  - Access control: If a user has restricted access to the column used in the expression of a computed column, then this user will not be able to query the computed column either.

 ### Create Computed Column